amasky/ram/README.md

 * hyper-parameters to get the best accuracy in the paper
 * multi-scale glimpse
-* models to solve "Translated MNIST" task
+* models to solve "Translated MNIST" & "Translated Cluttered" tasks

 ## Examples
 ![Ex.1](figure/ex1.png)